ls1intum/Artemis/docs/user/exams/exam_participation_checker.rst

 To use the Artemis Exam Participation Checker iPad application, additional setup before the exam is required.
 This includes the following tasks on the *Students* page:

 - uploading images for the students.
 This can be done via the |upload_images| button.
-An exemplatory file can be found here: :download:`pdf <instructor/example_upload_images.pdf>`.
+An exemplary file can be found here: :download:`pdf <instructor/example_upload_images.pdf>`.
 - setting up the room and seating information via the bulk import.

 .. note::